A Message to Google Blogger (Off Topic)

 Character Sketches and Plot Outline

-Over the next few months, I'll be working on an outline for "Q"; and, yes, I'll be including the quotation marks in the title.
+I have been working on an outline for "Q"; and, yes, I'll be including the quotation marks in the title.

 First, though, I'll be developing a character sketch of "Q." My work tends to be character driven as opposed to plot driven.